 Tucker serves the community as the President of Woodswise: The Severna Park Elderly Housing Corporation and as a Board Member of The Bill Sweeney Perinatal Care Fund.
-A native Annapolitan, Tucker resides in Anne Arundel County with his wife and two sons.
+A native Annapolitan, Tucker resides in Anne Arundel County with his wife and three children.

 - Anne Arundel County Bar Association